The Indian Ocean Big 5 Safari Tour (South Africa, Mozambique) Overview

 Day 2 & 3: Umfolozi/Hluhluwe, South Africa

 An early morning departure, we head through the Battlefields of Kwa-Zulu Natal to the game reserve of Hluhluwe/Umfolozi.
 As the home of Operation Rhino in the 1950s and 60s, the Park became world-renowned for its white rhino conservation.
 Other areas of focus for which Hluhluwe-Imfolozi Park is famed include wilderness trails which originated in Imfolozi in the 1950s and its renowned Game Capture unit recently upgraded into the Centenary Capture Centre, a benchmark for animal capture and sustainable utilization throughout Africa.
 The Park covers some 96 000 ha and contains an immense diversity of fauna and flora.
-On Day 3 we enter the park for a game drive through the ‘Big 5’ country.
+On Day 3 we enter the park for a safari drive through the ‘Big 5’ country.
 After a memorable drive, we head back to our accommodation.

 Day 4: St. Lucia, South Africa